LGBTQ+ Tokyo Eating and Drinking Tour

 Insights about the LGBTQ+ scene in Tokyo from a local tour guide

 2 drinks (your choice of alcoholic or nonalcoholic)

 Transportation (during the tour, we will take a 270 yen subway tour)

 One minute walk from Asakusa Station

-While this LGBT Tokyo Eating and Drinking Tour is LGBT-oriented, people of all genders and sexual/romantic orientations are welcome.
+While this LGBTQ+ Tokyo Eating and Drinking Tour is LGBTQ+ oriented, people of all genders and sexual/romantic orientations are welcome.